Aspen to host FIS World Cup in 2024

 Aspen was not listed on the women’s schedule, who will only come to the United States Nov.
 25-26 in Killington, Vermont.

+Palisades Tahoe will also only feature the slalom and giant slalom, bringing more of the technical racers.
+Odermatt won the giant slalom crystal globe for the season, but slalom winner Lucas Braathen of Norway did not compete in Aspen this year.

-The season begins in Solden, Austria, on Oct.
-28-29 for both men and women and conclude with the World Championships in Saalbach March 16-24.
+The season begins in Solden, Austria, on Oct 28-29 for both men and women and concludes with the finals in Saalbach March 16-24.

+For Aspen, Rigney hopes this opens a new chapter of regularly being on the World Cup tour after a half-decade away.

+“Aspen deserves to be on the calendar on a regular basis,” Rigney said.
+“We have such a long and storied history with racing at the highest levels and our fans are great, but the racers love it and they are the ones that deserve the opportunity to come to this amazing town and tear down that iconic course.”